eaudeweb/lcc-toolkit/README.md

 That's it.
 You should now be able to access the app at http://localhost:8000.

+## Debugging the application

+* Set `DEBUG=on` in `web.env` file.

+* Update docker-compose.override.yml file `web` section with the following so that `docker-entrypoint.sh` is not executed:

+        entrypoint: ["/usr/bin/tail", "-f", "/dev/null"]

+* Attach to the web service:

+        $ docker exec -it lcct.web bash

+    and run the following:

+        $ ./manage.py migrate
+        $ ./manage.py load_fixtures
+        $ ./manage.py createsuperuser
+        # ./manage.py runserver 0.0.0.0:8000

 ## Testing

 To execute the test suite, attach to the web service: